-Join a guided tour, see the engine steaming, or go bird spotting.
+Book a guided tour to see the engine steaming, or go bird spotting.
 What will you discover at Levant?

 At the heart of the site is the 1840s beam engine, which was lovingly restored by members of the Greasy Gang.
-The engine steamings are roughly every 15 minutes or so, with the last steaming at roughly 4pm.
+When you visit you'll see the engine steaming and experience the sights and sound of the past.

-Be sure to take a walk around the remains of the pump engine house, compressor house, stamps and what's left of the count house to get a feel for how big and busy Levant Mine was in its heyday.
+After your tour, be sure to take a walk around the remains of compressor house, stamps and what's left of the count house to get a feel for how big and busy Levant Mine was in its heyday.
 If you feel like going further, why not walk up to Higher Bal which was acquired by the mine in 1877.

 There are lots of great opportunities for bird spotting at Levant.
 Choughs, peregrine falcons and kestrels can often be seen flying round the old engine houses.
 Take a walk up to Levant Fields to see the newly planted spring barley that is providing important food for these farmland birds.